-- Presence of significant radicular pain or radiculopathy (cervical, thoracic, or lumbar) with associated functional impairment. - The pain has not responded to at least 4 weeks of appropriate conservative management - Surgery is being considered and documented by appropriate surgical consult in ANY of the following scenarios: - To confirm nerve root compression noted on an advanced imaging study (MRI or CT) and that is consistent with, and appears to be contributing to, the patient's symptoms. - To determine or confirm the (or most) symptomatic level (i.e., site of compression) in the presence of multi-level involvement for which the primary symptomatic level is unclear. - When radiculopathy is highly suspected but cannot be confirmed with advanced imaging studies.
+- Presence of significant radicular pain or radiculopathy (cervical, thoracic, or lumbar) with associated functional impairment - Advanced imaging study has been completed - The pain has not responded to at least 4 weeks of appropriate conservative management - Surgery is being considered and documented by appropriate surgical consult in ANY of the following scenarios: - o To confirm nerve root compression noted on an advanced imaging study (MRI or CT) and that is consistent with, and appears to be contributing to, the patient's symptoms. - To determine or confirm the (or most) symptomatic level (i.e., site of compression) in the presence of multi-level involvement for which the primary symptomatic level is unclear. - When radiculopathy is highly suspected but cannot be confirmed with advanced imaging studies.